Reading Time: 6 minutes

 - Vendor dependencies and alternate workplace requirements.

 BCM practitioners see a few organizational problems while implementing BCM Programs.
-At the high-level, they can be categorized into two buckets:
+At the high-level, they can be categorized into two areas:

 - Business challenges